When are Ty Collectibles Retired?

 It turned out that "off order" can also mean a product is late being shipped from China; that Ty has decided to stop accepting orders for seasonal items like current Halloween or Holiday items because they will be made available again next year; or they are taken "off order" for authorized Ty retailers to make them available to other select retailers like supermarket chains or overseas retailers.

-In a surprise development on April 29, 2013, Ty made an official retirement announcement for six of the Ty Beanie Boos.
+In a surprise development on April 29, 2013, Ty made an official retirement announcement for five of the Ty Beanie Boos.
 This announcement appeared at the official Ty Internet site and also at the Ty Facebook page.
 Ty intermittently followed that April announcement with more official announcements of Boo retirements.
-Unfortunately, the Boo retirement notices did not stipulated whether the retirements were for all sizes of each retired Boo, or just the regular size.
+Unfortunately, the Boo retirement notices did not stipulate whether the retirements were for all sizes of each retired Boo, or just the regular size.